Flixster

-Flixster is an American social-networking movie website for discovering new movies, learning about movies, and meeting others with similar tastes in movies, currently owned by parent company Fandango.
-The formerly independent site, allows users to view movie trailers as well as learn about new and upcoming movies at the box office.
-It was originally based in San Francisco, California and was founded by Joe Greenstein and Saran Chari on January 20, 2006.
+Flixster was a North American social-networking movie website for discovering new movies, learning about movies, and meeting others with similar tastes in movies.
+It is currently owned by Fandango Media.
+The formerly independent site, allowed users to view movie trailers as well as learn about new and upcoming movies at the box office.
+It was originally based in San Francisco and was founded by Joe Greenstein and Saran Chari on January 20, 2006.
 It was also the former parent company of Rotten Tomatoes from January 2010 to February 17, 2016.
 On February 17, 2016, Flixster, including Rotten Tomatoes, was acquired by Fandango.

 History

-In February 2016, Fandango acquired Flixster and began migrating Flixster Video users to its competing service called FandangoNow, closing the Flixster Video service.
+In February 2016, Fandango acquired Flixster and began migrating Flixster Video users to its competing service called FandangoNow then closing the Flixster Video service.
 On August 28, 2017, Flixster shut down its digital redemption and streaming video service and directed customers to use Vudu.
 On December 22, 2017, the company sent an email to customers saying that it would cease all operations in the U.S. as of February 20, 2018.
 Starting in late January 2018, visitors to Flixster.com were encouraged to download the Flixster app or were redirected to Fandango.com.
 They were also directed to continue watching videos and redeeming digital codes via Vudu.

 In February 2018, the Flixster website was no longer functioning and directed users to Fandango.com.
-Flixster Video's website and mobile apps, including UltraViolet code redemption, streaming, and downloading services are still available in various other countries, such as Canada.
+Flixster Video's website and mobile apps, including UltraViolet code redemption, streaming, and downloading services are still available in other countries such as Canada.
 Flixster account holders would later have any of their purchased content sent to its competitor Vudu.

-In June 2019, Flixster announced that it will shut down its streaming video services in all countries that Flixster Video operates outside of the U.S. on October 31, 2019, due to the shutdown of UltraViolet.
-Customers in these areas were asked to transfer their content to Google Play, although Flixster warned users that due to rights restrictions, not all videos purchased on a Flixster library would be transferable depending on country.
+In June 2019, Flixster announced that it would shut down its streaming video services in all countries in which Flixster Video operates outside of the U.S. on October 31, 2019, due to the shutdown of UltraViolet.
+Customers in those areas were asked to transfer their content to Google Play, although Flixster warned users that due to rights restrictions, not all videos purchased on a Flixster library would be transferable depending on country.